hteppl/DataManager/README.md

 If any plugin requires a DataManager you just need to download and install it.
 Usually it will be enough.
 Also, you can configure some database settings in config.yml file, that plugin will create in `plugins` folder.

-## How to create your JDBI database
+## How to create your Sql2o database

 Firstly we recommend to read [*Sql2o Documentation*](https://www.sql2o.org)